 #10 Peruse the Wool-Woven Plaids

-Kilts – which are knee-length, wrap-around skirts for men – are the most distinct clothing of the Highlands.
-Men of the Scottish Highlands have been wearing tartan plaid kilts since the 16th century and they are still worn today as formal dress and by bagpipers.
+Plaid apparel is a Scottish Highland specialty…and it’s fun to pick out something for yourself as a souvenir!
+Kilts are the most distinct clothing of the Highlands.
+Men of the Scottish Highlands have been wearing tartan plaid kilts since the 16th century and are still worn today as formal dress and by bagpipers.

 The plaid design itself is significant, as each tartan represents a specific family clan.

-Many stores in Inverness carry an array of tartan goods – not only kilts, but scarves, neckties, vests, purses and even material-covered flasks.
+Many stores in Inverness carry an array of tartan goods.
+Not only kilts, but scarves, neckties, vests, purses and even material-covered flasks.

 For a personal introduction visitors should join a local guide for a tour of Inverness.
 The professional guides lead the way to the top landmarks, while sharing interesting information about the city’s past.

 Taking a tour is one of the top activities in Inverness for travelers who are short on time.
-To get the best tour of Inverness city, make sure to book ahead
+To get the best tour of Inverness city, make sure to book ahead!

-Travel Tip: Want to see more?
+Pro Tip: Want to see more?
 Join a guided bike tour to see the top sights beyond the center!

 #12 Enjoy an Eden Court Inverness Production